lupyuen/lupyuen.github.io/src/lte.md

 (Unless we're building a simple Feature Phone without GPS)

-PinePhone controls the LTE Modem with a bunch of pins...
+PinePhone also controls the LTE Modem with a bunch of GPIO Pins...

 ![Control Pins for LTE Modem](https://lupyuen.github.io/images/lte-title3.jpg)